1992: Year of Firsts

 We delivered our one millionth meal on October 8, 2015!
 Volunteer Laura Holt delivered the meal to a client she’s been bringing food to for 20 years.
 Volunteer Jocelyn Orner prepared the millionth meal for delivery in our kitchen.
 What a milestone!
 Here’s to one million more!

-We are very grateful for the thousands of volunteers, the generous donors, and our dedicated staff and board members over the years and the countless community angels that have kept us growing and thriving for two decades.
+We are very grateful for the thousands of volunteers, the generous donors, and our dedicated staff and board members over the years and the countless community angels that have kept us growing and thriving for three decades.